Make the most of yourself by fanning the tiny, inner sparks of possibility into flames of achievement.

 Coaching is different for everyone.
 For some people it’s about using a series of tools to plan a different approach to their regular one and learning new ways of tackling problems; for others it’s about boosting confidence and self belief; others simply want to clarify their challenges and engage in some good old-fashioned detailed action planning.

-Why do we use Positive Psychology coaching?
+Why do our coaches use a Positive Psychology approach with clients?

 It’s our belief that simply helping a client to solve their problems or get what they want, falls short of coaching’s true power to transform their life from striving to thriving.